foegit/sfcc-beaver/README.md

 # sfcc-x README

-Boost you productivity working with SFCC projects
+A beaver will help you to work with an SFCC projects

 ## Features